csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 - A valid dataset ID to which the attribute will be attached to.
 - A name for the attribute (string).
 - Type of the attribute (built-in HDF5 type identifier).
 For example, `H5T_NATIVE_DOUBLE` for a `double` valued attribute.
-- Dataspace ID that specifies **shape** of the metadata.
-For example, a simple scalar-valued metadata field should use dataspace created with the `H5S_SCALAR` flag.
+- Dataspace ID that specifies shape/layout of the metadata.
+Attributes are allowed to be multidimensional (like datasets), but scalar-valued attribute fields are quite common.
+For example, to write a single number as an attribute we can use a dataspace created with the `H5S_SCALAR` flag.
 - Creation/access configuration options (`H5P_DEFAULT` gives default behavior).

 Once created, the attribute can be written to file with [`H5Awrite`](https://docs.hdfgroup.org/archive/support/HDF5/doc/RM/RM_H5A.html#Annot-Write).